lx-is/lu/content/blog/the-puzzling-disappearance-of-a-native-mac-code-editor.md

 The most recent capture of the site, [March 1, 2023](https://web.archive.org/web/20230301033702/https://www.zeditor.app/), features a `DEPLOYMENT_NOT_FOUND` Vercel error.
 It is on the [April 28, 2022](https://web.archive.org/web/20220428110453/https://www.zeditor.app/) capture that the site's latest available information is accessible.

-Zas Editor (zeditor.app) proposes itself as essentially a Mac native editor built with Go and Rust and a Xcode-like frontend.
+Zas Editor (zeditor.app) proposes itself essentially as a Mac native editor built with Go and Rust with a Xcode-like frontend.

 On paper, both Zed and Zas editor look similar: the use of Rust, the claims of high performance, and the initial Mac focus.
 However, I don't think there's any correlation; Zas Editor didn't silently transform into Zed.